 Irish Musical Studies is an outstanding series of volumes devoted to publishing musical scholarship undertaken in Ireland.
-It was inaugurated in 1990 and has remained throughout under the general editorship of Professors Gerard Gillen and Harry White.
-From volume 8 onwards, Irish Musical Studies is published in association with the Society for Musicology in Ireland.
+It was inaugurated in 1990 under the general editorship of Gerard Gillen and Harry White.
+From volume 8 onwards, Irish Musical Studies has been produced in association with the Society for Musicology in Ireland.
 The series was initially published by Irish Academic Press, by Four Courts Press from 1996, and since 2022 by Boydell and Brewer.

 The other volumes to date are as follows (the links are to the publishers’ websites with purchase details):

 - Musicology in Ireland, IMS vol. 1 (eds.)
 Gerard Gillen & Harry White (Irish Academic Press, 1990).
 This volume offers a conspectus of musicological research obtaining in Ireland at the time of publication: topics include musical practices in Ireland, England, France, Italy, Hungary, music theory, organology, and positivism.

 - Music and the Church, IMS vol. 2 (eds.)
 Gerard Gillen & Harry White (Irish Academic Press, 1993).
 This volume examines sacred music in Ireland from a variety of perspectives: the Celtic Rite, the Cecilian Movement, classical repertory, Telford’s organs, traditional religious repertory, musical techniques.

 - Music and Irish Cultural History, IMS vol. 3 (eds.)
 Gerard Gillen & Harry White (Irish Academic Press, 1995).
 This volume contains essays on medieval Irish society, nationalism, classical music, education, religion, traditional music, and the literary tradition.